 20. Ants on a Log

-We already mentioned the dynamic duo that is peanut butter and veggies, but we have to dedicate a separate entry for this classic snack.
+We already mentioned the dynamic duo that is peanut butter and veggies, but we have to dedicate a separate entry for this classic healthy snack for kids.
 Simply fill cut celery sticks with peanut butter (or another nut butter) and top with raisins.
 Or you make Ladybugs on a Log by swapping the raisins for low-sugar dried cranberries.

 Kids can help: Spread the peanut butter inside the celery and top with dried fruit.